random689/tp/docs/UserGuide.md

   class as `in my math class`.
 A CCA teacher might store the involvement of a student in his badminton CCA as `badminton`.
   A teacher involved in an overseas CIP trip might want to store the involvement of students going along with him as `CIP trip`.

+* **Currently displayed list**: for students, for example, there are two lists that are maintained by the application.
+One is the full list of students.
+The other is the list which the user currently sees on screen.
+For various reasons, the list the user sees may not be the same as the full list of students (perhaps the user executed a `findStudent` command) .
+When we say "currently displayed list" we mean the list that is currently shown to the user.

 ## Features

 <div markdown="block" class="alert alert-info">